RoboCupAtHomeJP/AtHome2024/rules/OPL/gpsr_en.md

 ### To TC

 - During *Setup Days*:
-   - Announce the *Start Point*.
+   - Announce the *Start Location*.
    - Announce the *Instruction Location*.
    - Announce objects, object categories and locations.
    - Announce name and drink list.
 - Before the test:
-   - Confirm the volunteers (guests) selected by the competing team.
+   - Confirm the volunteers (guests/host) selected by the competing team.
-   - Assign names to the volunteers.
+   - Assign names and to the volunteers.
    - Confirm the *Command Category* the competing team want to challenge.
    - Arrange the *Arena* based on the commands.
 - During the test:
-   - Inform the operator of the command.
+   - Inform the host of the command.